dtoczala/IBM_Cloud_Onboarding/README.md

 ## Suggested Documentation
 What things should you be maintaining (documents, dashboards, etc.) to communicate the state of everything going on inside your IBM Cloud area?

+## Training Available
+There is not a lot of training available that is focused on IBM Cloud administration right now.
+One option that you have is to follow the [Learning Journeys](), and go and look at the following two learning journeys:
+- [Administering a Cloud Infrastructure](https://www-03.ibm.com/services/learning/itesp.wss/zz-en?pageType=journey_description&journeyId=LDE-ITNS_189) - primarily focused on Softlayer (IaaS or Infrastructure as a Service) administration.
+This is older, so the user interfaces have changed a bit, but the basic concepts still hold true.
+- [Administering a Bluemix Based Application](https://www-03.ibm.com/services/learning/ites.wss/zz-en?pageType=journey_description&journeyId=adblmx_1) - this content is older (Bluemix is the former name of the IBM Cloud), so the user interfac e will be different, but most of the concepts still hold true.

 # IBM Cloud Onboarding for Users
 Getting onto the [IBM Cloud is easy](https://console.bluemix.net), and beginning to use the services and capabilities of the IBM Cloud is relatively easy as well.
 It's important that you understand the basic cloud concepts from the [Introduction - Getting Started](https://github.com/dtoczala/IBM_Cloud_Onboarding/tree/master#introduction---getting-started) section.
 Make sure that you review that section.